-- 1. Open the Silicon Laboratories IDE from the Start → Programs → Silicon Laboratories menu. - 2.
-In the IDE, go to Project \rightarrow Open Project. - 3.
-Browse to C:\SiLabs\MCU\ToolStick\F560DC\Firmware\ (default). - 4.
-Select F560DC_FeaturesDemo.wsp and click OK. - 5.
+- 1. Open the Silicon Laboratories IDE from the $Start \rightarrow Programs \rightarrow Silicon Laboratories$ menu. - 2.
+In the IDE, go to Project → Open Project. - 3.
+Browse to the default installation location C:\SiLabs\MCU\ToolStick\F990DC\Firmware\. - 4.
+Select F990DC FeaturesDemo.wsp and click OK. - 5.
 In the IDE, select Project → Rebuild Project. - 6.
 Go to Options → Connection Options. - 7.
 Select "USB Debug Adapter" for the Serial Adapter and "C2" for the Debug Interface, and then click "OK". - 8.
-Go to Debug \rightarrow Connect. - 9.
+Go to Debug $\rightarrow$ Connect. - 9.
 Download the code using the download button on the menu bar or use alt-D.

 Once these steps are completed, the firmware is built into an object file (step 5) and downloaded to the device (step 9).
 The device is now ready to begin executing code.
-If all of these steps are followed successfully, the "Go" option is enabled in the Debug menu.
+If all of these steps were followed successfully, the "Go" option is enabled in the Debug menu.
 A green circle icon in the IDE toolbar also indicates that the device is ready to run.
 If one of the steps leads to an error, make sure that the ToolStick is properly inserted in a USB port and start again with step 6.